mmyrte/chelsa_cmip6/README.md

 bias of the GCM as it only uses the difference (ratio) for a given variable between a reference period and a future period.
 In case of temperature an additive delta change is applied.
-In case of precipitation a multiplicative delta change is applied by adding a constant of 0.001 kg*m**-1*day to both the reference and the future data to avoid division by zero.
+In case of precipitation a multiplicative delta change is applied by adding a constant of 0.0000001 kg m^-2 s^⁻1 to both the reference and the future data to avoid division by zero.

 The code only runs for CMIP6 models for which all needed variables tas, tasmax, tasmin, pr,